 PARKING – If you are arriving by car there is very limited parking underground at Harbourfront.
 There is also parking on Rees Street, which is the first street west of Harbourfront Centre.
 It has street-level parking located on the northside of Queens Quay West, just west of Rees Street.
 Enter off Queens Quay West at Green P sign.

 SUNSCREEN/RAIN WEAR – The Festival will happen rain or shine.
 Please ensure that your readers have enough sunscreen and anything else necessary to protect them from the sun.
 If it is raining, they will need to walk through the uncovered areas to get to different activities, so please strongly encourage everyone to be prepared.
 The temperature can often be 10 degrees cooler at Harbourfront Centre, near Lake Ontario.
 Please make sure your readers are dressed warmly, even if the sun is shining.

 ONSITE STORE – The nominated books and Forest products will be for sale onsite at the Festival.
-Price lists are website so that attendees are aware of the prices before they arrive and can bring the correct amount of money.
+Price lists are below so that attendees are aware of the prices before they arrive and can bring the correct amount of money.

 AUTOGRAPHING – Nominees will be autographing books and the official Forest of Reading Festival of Trees Autograph Pamphlet only.
 You must download the pamphlet BEFORE the Festival.
 There will not be any available onsite.
 Please note: there is a TWO BOOK LIMIT PER NOMINEE.
 Please abide by this request.